Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Introduction

 A critical stage in such systems is \textit{aggregation}, the synthesis of retrieved evidence into an accurate, actionable response.
 This stage determines what content to include, cite, or ignore, and has direct implications for safety, reliability, and factual correctness.
-Aggregation becomes especially challenging in \textit{needle-in-a-haystack} scenarios, where relevant evidence (the `\goldtext{gold context}') is embedded within a large volume of topically related or superficially plausible but ultimately irrelevant or misleading, `\greytext{distractor context}' ~\cite{tay2021long,shaham2022scrolls}.
-Successful aggregation requires precise identification and prioritization of minimal but essential content while discarding noisy signals.
+One specific, common variant of aggregation is \textit{needle-in-a-haystack} (NIAH) scenarios, where relevant evidence (the `\goldtext{gold context}') is embedded within a large volume of topically related or superficially plausible but ultimately irrelevant or misleading, `\greytext{distractor context}'~\citep{tay2021long,shaham2022scrolls}.
+Successful aggregation requires precise identification of essential evidence among a large number of distractor documents.

-Although LLMs now support context windows stretching into the millions of tokens, recent studies show that simply increasing input length does not ensure strong long-context reasoning.
-Prior work has explored \textit{positional bias} ~\cite{wang2023primacy,liu2024lost,zheng2023large}, showing that early content is more likely to be attended to, and that distractors degrade performance.
-However, one key dimension remains underexplored: \textit{how the size of the gold context influences model performance?}
+In NIAH scenarios, prior work has explored phenomena such as \textit{positional bias}~\citep{wang2023primacy,liu2024lost}, showing that models disproportionately attended to early content and that distractors degrade performance.
+Yet one key dimension remains underexplored: \textit{how the size of the gold context influences model performance.} This question is critical for the design of agentic systems, where autonomous agents must perform NIAH-style aggregation over heterogeneous information streams produced by specialized components, whose evidence can \textit{vary widely in length}.

+In this study, we present a systematic analysis of gold context size as an independent variable in LLM performance in long-context, single-needle NIAH settings.
+Our main finding (\S\ref{sec:findings}) is that smaller gold contexts consistently (1) \textbf{degrade performance} and (2) \textbf{heighten sensitivity to positional bias}, as illustrated in Fig.\ref{fig:teaser}.
+This exposes a form of brittleness not captured in prior work.

-In this study, we systematically examine how gold context size affects long-context performance in LLMs.
-Specifically, we adapt three diverse benchmarks, CARDBiomedBench ~\cite{bianchi2025cardbiomedbench} (biomedical reasoning), NaturalQuestions ~\cite{kwiatkowski-etal-2019-natural} (general knowledge), and NuminaMath1.5 ~\cite{numina_math_datasets} (mathematical reasoning), to vary both the size and position of the gold context while keeping the distractor content fixed (see Section~\ref{sec:experiments}).
+To support our analysis, we adapt three diverse datasets spanning mathematics, biomedical reasoning, general knowledge, systematically varying both the size and position of the gold context \textit{while keeping the distractor content fixed} (\S\ref{sec:experiments}).
+Our study comprises over 150K controlled runs across eleven state-of-the-art LLMs, both general-purpose and reasoning-focused, ensuring that the observed effects hold across architectures and tasks.